Some Rigidity Theorem for Anosov Geodesic Flows: Introduction and Main Results

+In \cite{butler:butler}, Butler studied the rigidity results of Lyapunov exponents for geodesic flows on a compact negatively curved manifold.
+He proved that if each periodic orbit of the geodesic flow has the same Lyapunov exponent over the unstable bundle, then the manifold has constant negative sectional curvature.

+Since the geodesic flow on compact manifolds of negative curvature is of Anosov type, then by Butler's result we can ask the following:\\ \ \\ \textbf{Conjecture 1:} \emph{Let $M$ be a complete Riemannian manifold with finite volume and Anosov geodesic flow.
+If the unstable Lyapunov exponents are constant in all periodic orbits, then $M$ has constant negative sectional curvature.}\\ \ \\ Let $M$ be a manifold with curvature bounded below.
+For each $x\in M$, let $T_xM$ be the tangent space at $x$.
+So, for each plane $P\subset T_{x}M$, we denote by $K_{x}(P)$ the sectional curvature of the plane $P$.
+If the geodesic flow $\phi^t_{_{M}}$ is Anosov then, from Corollary \ref{NonNegCur}, we define the positive and finite number $c_{_{\inf}}$ as follows, Therefore, using the techniques developed to prove Theorem \ref{curvature}, we reduce Conjecture 1 to the following conjecture (see Corollary \ref{Conj2-Conj1}).\\ \ \\ \textbf{Conjecture 2:} \emph{Let $M$ be a complete Riemannian manifold with finite volume, sectional curvature bounded below, and Anosov geodesic flow.
+If the unstable Lyapunov exponents in all periodic orbits are constant equal to $a$, then $a=c_{_{\inf}}$.} \ \\

-The proof of Theorem \ref{curvature}, will show that the Conjecture 1 is a consequence (at least for some control of the sectional curvature) of Conjecture 2 below (see Corollary \ref{Conj2-Conj1}). \\ \ \\ \textbf{Conjecture 2:} Let $M$ be a complete Riemannian manifold with finite volume, sectional curvature bounded below by $-c^2$ (the infimum), Anosov geodesic flow and dense periodic orbits.
-If the unstable Lyapunov exponents are constant on the set of periodic orbits, and equal to $a$, then $a=c$. \\ \ \\ The proof of Theorem \ref{curvature} will be carried out in two steps.
-In the first phase, we prove the inequality between contraction and exponential, assuming only that has no conjugate points, see Subsection \ref{inequality curvature}.
-In the second phase, we will prove that the Lyapunov exponents are constants for every points and finally, using geometric arguments associated to geodesic flows in manifold without conjugate points, we will conclude that the curvature is constant.
+It was an open problem that the Anosov condition in the case of infinite volume does not imply the condition of no conjugate points (cf. \cite{handbook:handbook}).
+However, the authors in \cite{RomanaMelo3}, recently gave a positive answer to this fact.
+Thus, the proof of Theorem \ref{curvature} will be carried out in two steps.
+In the first phase, we will prove the inequality relating any constant of contraction of the flow with the exponential of the bound of the curvature, assuming no conjugate points and Anosov condition, without any assumption about the volume of the manifold, see Subsection \ref{inequality curvature} (or from \cite{RomanaMelo3} only assuming the Anosov condition).
+In the second phase, we will prove that the Lyapunov exponents are constants for every point and, finally, using geometric arguments associated with geodesic flows in manifold without conjugate points, we will conclude that the curvature is constant.
+For the proofs of Theorem \ref{R-conjugation} and Theorem \ref{R-conjugation-WCP}, we will use the equivalence to transfer all information of the hyperbolicity from $\phi^t_{_{N}}$ to $\phi^t_{_{M}}$ and thus use the techniques of Theorem \ref{curvature}.